dxw/playbook/src/staff-handbook/recording-your-time.md

 We track our time at the same level of granularity that we bill it – for almost everyone in the team, that’s half days or whole days.

-### What to do when recording your time
+## Guidelines for recording your time

-When recording our time, we follow these guidelines:
+If:

-- If what was scheduled matches reality, simply confirm this time.
+- what was scheduled matches reality, simply confirm this time.
-- If you worked on a named project (client or internal including "dxw Support"), that differs from the schedule, record your time as that.
+- you worked on a named project (client or internal including "dxw Support"), that differs from the schedule, record your time as that.
-- If you worked on something else, leave the time blank or zero out what you were scheduled to work on.
+- you worked on something else, leave the time blank or zero out what you were scheduled to work on.
-- If you were off sick or on leave, make sure this is recorded on BreatheHR and it should be automatically copied across to Productive.
+- you were off sick or on leave, make sure this is recorded on BreatheHR and it should be automatically copied across to Productive.
-- If you were away due to a regular day off, as part of your working pattern, leave the time blank or zero out what you were scheduled to work on.
+- you were away due to a regular day off, as part of your working pattern, leave the time blank or zero out what you were scheduled to work on.

 If you’re not doing client work, then unless you’re working on one of a handful